Zuma graft trial to resume despite deadly S.Africa protests - RFI

 Johannesburg (AFP)

-The dragging corruption trial of South Africa's jailed ex-president Jacob Zuma resumes on Monday despite deadly violence that swept the nation after his imprisonment in an unrelated case.
+A long-running corruption trial of South Africa's jailed ex-president Jacob Zuma will resume virtually on Monday, despite deadly violence that swept the nation after his imprisonment in an unrelated case.

-Zuma faces 16 charges of fraud, graft and racketeering related to a 1999 purchase of fighter jets, patrol boats and military gear from five European arms firms when he was South Africa's deputy president.
+Zuma faces 16 charges of fraud, graft and racketeering related to a 1999 purchase of fighter jets, patrol boats and military gear from five European arms firms when he was deputy president.

-He is accused of pocketing four million rand ($277,000) in bribes from one of the firms, French defence giant Thales, which has been charged with corruption and money laundering.
+He is accused of taking bribes from one of the firms, French defence giant Thales, which has been charged with corruption and money laundering.

 The trial started in May after numerous postponements and delays, as Zuma's legal team worked fervently to have the charges dropped.